lttr/lukastrumm/src/notes/typescript-specifics.md

 default: throw new UnreachableCaseError(shape)
 ```

-Or the default case can be omitted, however then there is no runtime check and the switch
+Or the default case can be omitted, but then there is no runtime check and the switch
 has to be terminated with return statements.